-Туре Signal Name Connector Pin Number Setting Meaning Output /NEAR /NE A R Must be allocated ON (closed) The servomotor has reached a point near to positioning completed.
-INLAK Must be allocated OFF (open) The servomotor has not reached a point near to positioning completed.
+Туре Signal Name Connector Pin Number Setting Meaning Output /I /NEAR Must be allocated ON (closed) The servomotor has reached a point near to positioning completed.
+INLAK OFF (open) The servomotor has not reached a point near to positioning completed.

 Note: Use parameter Pn510.0 to allocate the /NEAR signal for use.
-Refer to 3.3.2 Output Signal Allocations for details.
+Refer to 3.4.2 Output Signal Allocations for details.